PhamJay/BookshopSPG/PhamBookshopServer/README.md

 ## Setup

 You will need to host a MSSQL Database, execute the script found in `BookshopMSSQL.sql`, and then create an file called `.env` for configuring the hapi server and database connection.
+Create this file in the root-dirctory of PhamBookshopServer.

 ### Example .env file: